DSI2I: Dense Style for Unpaired Image-to-Image Translation: Experiments

 This operation is equivalent to treating each class as a separate image and computing their Gram matrices.

 We then compute the distance between the Gram matrices of corresponding classes in two images, i.e.,

-Note that $L^k(\mathbf{x},\mathbf{y})$ denotes the Maximum Mean Discrepancy (MMD) between the features of the masked regions with a degree 2 polynomial kernel~\cite{li2017demystifystyle}.
-Since this distance is computed based on early layer VGG features, it implies a stylistic distance between the two images~\cite{gatys2016gram}.
+Note that $\mathbf{L}(\mathbf{x},\mathbf{y},k)$ denotes the Maximum Mean Discrepancy (MMD) between the features of the masked regions with a degree 2 polynomial kernel~\cite{li2017demystifystyle}.
+Since this distance is computed based on VGG features from an early layer, it implies a stylistic distance between the two images~\cite{gatys2016gram}.